 2. Launch preventive military strikes.

-The United States could launch air strikes to destroy as many missile and nuclear-related sites and as much equipment as possible to set North Korea’s nuclear weapons program back by several years, perhaps indefinitely.
+The United States could launch air strikes to destroy as many missile and nuclear-related sites and as much equipment as possible to set North Korea’s nuclear weapons and delivery program for the foreseeable future.
 Given the current phase of North Korea’s nuclear weapons development program, military strikes of a significant scale would be required to prevent North Korean use of its nuclear capabilities.

 This option offers a crucial benefit: the long-term reduction in the threat posed by North Korea’s missiles and nuclear weapons.
-Successful preventive strikes would enhance the security of the United States and its allies, and demonstrate the strength of the U.S. commitment to nonproliferation and to combating North Korea’s provocations.
+Successful preventive strikes would increase the security of the United States and its allies and demonstrate the strength of the United States’ commitment to nonproliferation and to combating North Korean provocations.
 This could send an effective warning to North Korea and others against developing nuclear weapons.

 However, with these potential benefits come significant risks.
 The United States cannot be confident that a preventive strike will guarantee the successful destruction of all North Korean nuclear capabilities.
 Moreover, a military strike risks prompting a North Korean retaliation against the United States or against Japan or South Korea, both allies that the United States is treaty-bound to defend.
 Seoul, South Korea’s densely populated capital, is particularly vulnerable to North Korea’s military and special forces because of how close it is to the border with the North.
 The tens of thousands of U.S. soldiers in South Korea are also at risk, as would be the U.S. personnel deployed in the air-strike campaign.
 Even limited retaliation by the North Koreans could cause a large number of deaths and a high level of destruction in Seoul.
 If the North Koreans fear losing their nuclear weapons, they could also decide to use them first.